 For more info: Dalkey Lobster Fest

 The perfect conditions that exist in Clarenbridge for growing and harvesting Oysters – a sheltered bay, a perfect ratio of fresh and salt water and added to this the skill and knowledge of a community who are immersed in Oyster harvesting since Roman times makes for some seriously delicious Oysters.
-There’s so much going on here with a full programme of events, but here the Oysters are the proverbial pearl!
+Now celebrating the festivals 65th year there’s so much going on here with a full programme of events, but here the Oysters are the proverbial pearl!

 For more info: Clarenbridge Oyster Festival